subscriptions-project/swg-wordpress-plugin/DEVELOPING.md

 - Install a working WordPress 4.7+ site with PHP 5.6+
 - Install Composer
 - Install PHP dependencies with `composer`
+- Install PHP test coverage support with `pecl install xdebug`
 - Run the `./tests/bin/run-wp-unit-tests.sh` script once, make sure it can connect to MySQL.
 By default it will try using the credentials root/root, but feel free to change this as needed in your local development environment.
+NOTE: You will have to run this again if the `/tmp` directory gets cleared.
 - Install Nodejs
 - Install Yarn
 - Install JavaScript dependencies with `yarn`